 Beginning in the 1970s, the work of MEDA and MCC also began to take concrete shape in Colombia.
-The initiative was to provide loans for cooperatives, for rural development, provide commercial loans and also logistical help and education in administration.112
+The initiative was to provide loans

 The ultra-conservative, Catholic nature of Colombia in the 1940s and 50s made it a challenging task to establish Protestant and Mennonite churches in the country.
 Nevertheless a Mennonite church presence was well rooted and growing by the 1960s and 70s.